patrick-amusivwa/MS1-pawsandclaws/README.md

 * A user that wishes to volunteer with the charity.
 * A user that wishes to find out more about what the charity does.
 * A user might wish to contact the charity for more information.
-* A user might want to know about previous success stories before relinquishing their pet to Paws and Claws.
+* A user might want to know about previous success stories before relinquishing their pet/adopting from Paws and Claws.

 Reasons for the website:
 * Increase awareness of the charity.